alexandraskach/ng-booklist/README.md

 - @nebular
 - @angular/fire

+Features :

+- Sign in/ Sign up/ Logout;
+- Add a book;
+- Delete a book;
+- Edit a book;

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.